AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/pangenomics_exercises.md

 `BandageNG` also has added many incredibly useful features beyond just visualising the graph, allowing us to expand and simplify how we want to interact with the graph.
 For example, we can use the "Graph search" feature to create a `minimap2` mapping index (changing from the default `BLAST` mode) and then align sequences to the graph.
 We can do this for the *BCR* gene sequence taken from the CHM13 T2T human genome (not the HG002 human assembly we used in the graph).
+We'll do this as

+> Expand the "Graph search" tab
+> Click "Create/view graph search"
+> Change from `BLAST` to `Minimap2` in the lower left corner
+> Click "Build Minimap2 database" at the top
-We want to "Load from FASTA file", select the "BCR.hg002.fa" file provided here, add `-xasm20` to the "Command line parameters", and the click "Run Minimap2 search".
+> Click "Load from FASTA file" and select the BCR.hg002.fa file
+> Add `-xasm20` to the "Command line parameters"
+> Click "Run Minimap2 search"

+This will align the sequence in the *BCR* gene to the pangenome, and provide a list of hits.
 Afterwards, we can return to the graph and

 > Change "Scope: Entire graph" to "Scope: Around query hits" in the top left